-ARTICLE 18.
+ARTICLE 19.
 PATENT AND COPYRIGHT .

-18.1.
+19.1.
 Indemnity.
-Without in any way limiting Article 13, Consultant shall indemnify, defend and hold harmless Indemnitees against and from all claims, losses, costs, suits, judgments, damages and expenses, including attorneys' fees, of any kind or nature whatsoever, on account of infringement of any patent, copyrighted or uncopyrighted work, secret process, trade secret, trademark, unpatented invention, article, appliance or otherwise, including claims thereof, pertaining to, or arising from Consultant's performance under this Agreement.
-Consultant shall have the right, in order to avoid such claims or actions, to substitute at its own expense noninfringing equipment, material or processes, or Consultant may modify at its own expense such infringing equipment, material or process so that they become noninfringing, provided that such substitution and modified equipment, material and processes shall meet the requirements of and be subject to the provisions of this Agreement.
+Consultant shall indemnify, defend and hold harmless Indemnitees against and from all claims, losses, costs, suits, judgments, for finally awarded damages and expenses, including attorneys' fees, of any kind or nature whatsoever, on account of infringement of any patent, copyrighted or uncopyrighted work, secret process, trade secret, trademark, unpatented invention, article, appliance or otherwise, including claims thereof, pertaining to, or arising from the Deliverables.
+Company must promptly notify Consultant in writing after Company first receives notice of any such claim, action or allegation of infringement, and Consultant shall have sole control of the defense of any action and all negotiations for its settlement or compromise, with the reasonable assistance of Company.
+Consultant shall not be liable for any costs or expenditures incurred by Company without Consultant’s prior written consent.
+Consultant shall have the right, in order to avoid such claims or actions, to substitute at its own expense noninfringing Deliverables, or Consultant may modify at its own expense such infringing Deliverables so that they become noninfringing, provided that such substitution and modified equipment, material and processes shall meet the requirements of and be subject to the provisions of this Agreement.
+If the Deliverables cannot be substituted or modified, Consultant shall remove the Deliverables and refund the amounts paid by Company for the Deliverables pro rated over five years from delivery.

-18.2.
-Inventions.
-Should Consultant or its employees, officers, agents, subcontractors of any tier, or anyone of a like nature originate or develop any trade secret, discovery, improvement, idea, formula, process or invention (collectively "Invention") in performance of the Work, such Invention, whether or not patentable and whether or not reduced to practice, shall be disclosed to and shall be the property of Company, and Consultant hereby assigns to Company all of its right, title and interest in such Invention, and agrees to execute all documents which Company reasonably determines to be necessary or convenient for use in applying for, perfecting or enforcing patents or other intellectual property rights, including without limitation the execution of any assignments, patent applications, or other documents which may reasonably be requested by Company.

-ARTICLE 19.
+ARTICLE 20.
 NONDISCLOSURE .
-Consultant agrees to treat as confidential all information obtained or developed by it in the performance of the Work, as well as all material and information provided to Consultant by Company, and not disclose the same to any third party in any manner without Company's prior written consent.
-It is understood and agreed that money damages would not be a sufficient remedy for any breach of this Article and that Company shall be entitled to injunctive relief as well as reimbursement by Consultant for legal and other expenses as a remedy for any such breach.
+Each Party agrees to treat as confidential and to not disclose to third parties all confidential information of the other party, including all non-public information that each party designates as being confidential which, under the circumstances of disclosure ought to be treated as confidential, and in the case of Consultant, the Deliverables.
+It is understood and agreed that money damages would not be a sufficient remedy for any breach of this Article and that the disclosing party shall be entitled to injunctive relief as well as reimbursement by the receiving party for legal and other expenses as a remedy for any such breach.
 Such remedy shall not be deemed to be the exclusive remedy for the breach of the provisions of this Article but shall be in addition to all other remedies available at law or in equity.
 Notwithstanding anything to the contrary, the confidentiality provisions of this Article shall survive termination and expiration of this Agreement.
-This provision shall not apply to information which (a) is, or becomes, publicly known, otherwise than through a wrongful act of Consultant; (b) is in the possession of Consultant prior to receipt from the Company, or is independently developed by the Consultant, provided that it was not derived from confidential information of Company or its affiliates; (c) is furnished to others by the Company without restrictions similar to those herein on the right of such others to use or disclose; or (d) is approved in writing by the Company for disclosure by Consultant.
+This provision shall not apply to information which (a) is, or becomes, publicly known, otherwise than through a wrongful act of the receiving party; (b) is in the lawful possession of the receiving party prior to receipt from the disclosing party, or is independently developed by the receiving party, provided that it was not derived from confidential information of the disclosing party or its affiliates; (c) is furnished to others by the disclosing party without restrictions similar to those herein on the right of such others to use or disclose; or (d) is approved in writing by the the disclosing party for disclosure by the receiving party.

-ARTICLE 20.
+ARTICLE 21.
 ASSIGNMENT AND SUBCONTRACTS .
-Consultant shall not assign this Agreement or any rights or responsibilities hereunder, or subcontract any of the Work to be performed by it without the express written consent of Company, and any such attempted assignment or subcontracting shall be void.
+Neither Party shall assign this Agreement or any rights or responsibilities hereunder, or subcontract any of the Work to be performed by it without the express written consent of the other Party, and any such attempted assignment or subcontracting shall be void.
 If assignment or subcontracting is done with such consent, it shall not relieve Consultant from its responsibility for the performance of any of its obligations hereunder.